 FROM: Jennifer LangstonUniversity of Washington206email@example.com(NOTE: researcher contact information at end)

-"Our Network Security Lab research typically works on the foundations and science of cybersecurity," said Poovendran, the lead principal investigator of a recently awarded MURI grant, where adversarial machine learning is a significant component.
-"But our focus also includes developing robust and resilient systems for machine learning and reasoning systems that need to operate in adversarial environments for a wide range of applications."
+“Our Network Security Lab research is typically focused on the foundations and science of cybersecurity,” said Poovendran, the lead principal investigator of a recently awarded MURI grant, of which adversarial machine learning is a significant component.
+“But our expanded focus includes developing robust and resilient systems for machine learning and reasoning systems that need to operate in adversarial environments for a wide range of applications.”

 Co-authors include UW electrical engineering assistant professors Sreeram Kannan and Baosen Zhang.The research is funded by the National Science Foundation, the Office of Naval Research and the Army Research Office.